 It is common to feel a mixture of emotions after a cancer diagnosis, but everybody reacts differently in these situations.
 Some may try to put on a brave appearance to protect their loved ones, while others will openly seek support.

 It is essential to remember that support is available for everyone from a wide range of sources, including:

-Support groups: These groups are helpful for meeting other people who can offer advice and support from their own lived experience or expertise.
+- Support groups: These groups are helpful for people to meet others who can offer advice and support from their own lived experience or expertise.
 Support groups exist for both people with leukemia and their loved ones.

 There may also be local charities and online resources that can help a person understand and manage their condition.